Shem Opolot

 Naomi Hamaker

-Naomi Hamaker is a Research Archive Fellow at the Center for Public Justice.
+Naomi Hamaker is an Archive Associate at the Center for Public Justice.
 She earned a BA in Psychology and Leadership with minors in Human Rights and Political Science from Christopher Newport University.
 Naomi is also currently participating in the Falls Church Fellows Program.
 She is passionate about coffee, sunsets, and cultivating a more just and equitable world.